 m1.
 More on The Great Mystery of the Cosmos and of Romance - and one Welsh, and one Finnish, symbols

-Written and published by Linden Alexander Pentecost, published on the 5th of August 2025, this article was published from the UK, like my other publications, and also like in my other publications, no AI was used in creating this article.
+Written and published by Linden Alexander Pentecost, published on the 5th of August 2025, with final updates added on the 6th of August 2025, this article was published from the UK, like my other publications, and also like in my other publications, no AI was used in creating this article.
+Like other articles on this website, this article was only published on this website (www.clwaideac-na-cuinne.co.uk) .
+My publications in other forms are also only published in their respective forms.
 The m- prefix of this article series on this website stands for the Ancient Egyptian concept of ma'at - goodness, a sacred word connected to the Ancient Egyptians' fundamental beliefs about spirituality, the word also being perhaps also cognate to Irish maith etc, meaning "good".
 The content of this article has never been published before.
-This article also contains 3 images showing forms of symbolic language pertaining to the subjects in this article.
-These drawings of symbols have also never been published before by the author, and are separate from those in previous publications by the author, for example they are separate from the magical Icelandic staves I included in my latest published article in Silly Linguistics.
+This article also contains 2 images showing forms of symbolic language pertaining to the subjects in this article.
+These drawings of symbols have also never been published before by the author (myself, Linden Alexander Pentecost), and are separate from those in previous publications by the author, for example they are separate from the magical Icelandic staves I included in my latest published article in Silly Linguistics, and from the example of the awen symbol I published elsewhere.
+The images in this article include one colour art image of the hannunvaakuna symbol, with detailed comments above it concerning the Americas, followed by a black and white art image of two versions of the Welsh awen symbol, again with extensive detail in the text above.
+The text above the images is not included in the main text.
 The symbols in this article have their own descriptions above them and are not elaborated on in the main text, although the use of these symbols in this article will make a lot of sense in relation to the main text, if the text above the images is read.
+The symbols in this article are connected to language , this is also elaborated on in the article and in terms of their connection to ancient language connections, but not with the same content nor with the same content as in the text above the images of the two pieces of artwork.
+This article contains no sub-sections, but to outline in brief: discusses some aspects of spirituality and romance that I have not discussed more, with relation to two sacred symbols.
+This article contains 3458 words and two art images, with one of the images having two versions of the same symbol, and the other, first art piece, being of the Finnish hannunvaakuna symbol.
+The image of the awen symbols is almost at the end of the article, the coloured image of the hannunvaakuna symbol is earlier on in the article, after the text associated with it, and before the line beginning with: "My own spirituality is, essentially indigenous.." .- in the next section.
+Note that I have published other unrelated articles recently, on this website and elsewhere.
+The three symbols in this article were also drawn by the author (myself).

 For me personally, the aim of spirituality is in part to transcend illusion, most specifically, the illusions that stop one from knowing their true, divine self.
 For I am like the clouds and sea, and my spirit remembers that.
 I have always remembered it, that there exists a divinity in all things, and in me.
 But spirituality can be deceptive, particularly when it’s misunderstood, and I feel that, unlike our ancestors, spiritual belief systems nowadays, when practiced on a collective level, can be very deceptive and cult-like.
 This process, I believe, often slows down one’s ability to authentically recognise what their heart most truly needs (in a way that is truly positive for them and for people, the world and its living things), and to pursue that love.
 Many New Age individuals I have met, are people I vibe well with, and I totally get their beliefs, and have respect for them.
 But I do not see spirituality in the same way as they do, oftentimes.
 If somebody channelled an “ascended master”, who told them particular facts about Atlantis, crystal DNA and 5D reality, that is all very interesting and cool, and I’m not saying that it doesn’t mean something.